lorynmason/BYOB/README.md

 ## /api/breweries/:id
 ### `GET`

-Making an API call to this endpoint returns a breewery with the specified id.
+Making an API call to this endpoint returns a brewery with the specified id.

 * brewery id
 * brewery name